nawarajprajapati/django_crud/README.md

 # Building a Django CRUD (Create, Retrieve, Update and Delete) Project Using Function-Based Views

+### Project done on collaboration between Nawaraj Prajapati and Pratima

 Django is a powerful Python web framework that simplifies web development by providing a clean and pragmatic design.
 One of the most common tasks in web development is creating CRUD (Create, Read, Update, Delete) functionality for your application.
 In this article, we'll explore how to create a Django CRUD project using function-based views.

 ### Prerequisites